janpetzold/az305-learning/README.md

 - General Purpose: designed for common workloads.
 It offers budget-oriented balanced compute and storage options.
 - Business Critical: designed for OLTP applications with high transaction rates and low latency I/O requirements.
 It offers the highest resilience to failures by using several isolated replicas.
 - Hyperscale: designed for most business workloads.
 Hyperscale provides great flexibility and high performance with independently scalable compute and storage resources.
 It offers higher resilience to failures by allowing configuration of more than one isolated database replica.

+Key porints for Business Critical tier are low I/O latency requirements & workloads that need a consistently fast response from the storage layer (1-2 milliseconds in average).

 The Hyperscale service tier is available only in Azure SQL Database.
 It uses a tiered layer of caches and page servers to expand the ability to quickly access database pages without having to access the data file directly.
 This tier uses snapshots, which allow for nearly instantaneous database backups, regardless of database size.
 Database restores take minutes rather than hours or days.
 Best option for large-scale on-premise database migration (up to 100TB).